 CH (CPT) Eddie Martin, Jr. serves as Special Assistant for the Center for Faith-Based and Neighborhood Partnerships at the U.S. Department of Education.
-He is an ordained minister and the Chaplain for the 400th Military Police Battalion at Fort Meade, MD, and he is an Assistant Minister at Nineteenth Street Baptist Church in Washington, DC.
+He is an ordained minister and the Chaplain for the 400th Military Police Battalion at Fort Meade, MD, and he is the Youth Minister at Nineteenth Street Baptist Church in Washington, DC.
 Eddie is also a Ph.D.
 Candidate of Eastern University’s Marriage and Family Therapy Program, and he is a participant of the Religious and Foreign Policy Working Group at the U.S. Department of State, where he serves on the Religion and Conflict Mitigation sub-working group.
 Eddie is a former intern for the White House Office of Faith-Based and Neighborhood Partnerships (OFNBP), where he assisted the Office team in accomplishing the daily tasks and initiatives of the OFBNP.

 Eddie was born and raised in Northport, AL. He is a graduate of Mississippi State University with a double degree in International Business (B.B.A.-Business Management and B.A.-Spanish), has obtained two degrees from Princeton Theological Seminary – a Master of Divinity and a specialized Master of Theology (focus: Religion and Society – Christian Ethics), and has completed the Master of Public Policy Program at the University of Maryland School of Public Policy (foci: International Security and Economics and Social Policy).
 Before moving to Washington, DC, Eddie lived in Charlottesville, VA where he was employed with the Ron Brown Scholar Program, worked as an education policy consultant for the Appalachia Region Comprehensive Center’s (ARCC’s) Intervention and Equity Initiative Team at Edvantia, Inc, and served as the Youth Minister, Justice Minister, and Web Developer for Union Run Baptist Church.
 Eddie was also a Steering Committee Member for the City of Promise, Charlottesville’s Promise Neighborhood Initiative, where he represented the Faith and Post-Secondary Components of the Initiative.
 While at Princeton, Eddie served as Assistant Prison Chaplain at Garden State Youth Correctional Facility, Site Coordinator and Instructor for the Princeton Young Achievers After-School Program, Adolescent Youth Instructor for Witherspoon Presbyterian Church, and a Summer Resident & Minister at the renowned Dexter Avenue King Memorial Baptist Church.